maoberlehner/markus-oberlehner-net/content/blog/building-a-date-input-component-with-vue.md

   </p>
 </div>

-If you want to play around with the component we will build in this article yourself, you can find a working example of [the date input component on GitHub](https://github.com/maoberlehner/building-a-date-input-component-with-vue) or you can take a look at a [demo running on Netlify](https://building-a-date-input-component-with-vue.netlify.com).
+If you want to play around with the component we build yourself, you can find a working example of [the date input component on GitHub](https://github.com/maoberlehner/building-a-date-input-component-with-vue), or you can take a look at a [demo running on Netlify](https://building-a-date-input-component-with-vue.netlify.com).

 ## The markup